mxygem/linedesigns/README.md

 ### Design Creators
 `linedesign's` creators are split into two main groups based on their outputs:
 - **Dotted** - Outputs only dots at each point position instead of connecting each by lines.
 This output can be used if you'd like to connect the lines yourself for instance.
 Takes in N number of coordinates to create designs from, a count of how many points per line segment/design to create, and a dot size.
-- **Connected** - Outputs designs connected by lines.
+- **Lined** - Outputs designs connected by lines.
 Currently the only method for line connection is via straight & black lines.
 These creators take in N amount of coordinates based on the shape to be created unless otherwise noted below.

 #### Dotted Creators